-Mosquitoes are a slender long-legged fly with aquatic larvae.
-They are attracted to the scent of human skin and blood.
+Florida mosquitoes aren’t as big as helicopters, though it does feel like they fly in squadrons.
+Mosquitoes are a slender long-legged fly with aquatic larvae that are attracted to the scent of human skin and blood.
 The bite may transmit a number of serious diseases.

-The mosquitoes that carry Zika virus, dengue, chikungunya and yellow fever are more common across the United States than previously believed, federal experts reported Tuesday.
+The mosquitoes that carry Zika virus, dengue, chikungunya and yellow fever are more common across the United States than previously believed, federal experts reported.

 Mosquitoes spread all sorts of viruses, including West Nile virus and St. Louis encephalitis.
 Different species spread different viruses.
 CDC’s worried about Zika because it causes profound birth defects in babies born to women infected while they are pregnant.